American Samoa Food: A Rich Culinary Heritage in Oceania

 • Pouring the warm syrup over the crispy taro or breadfruit pieces.

-Fa'Ausi In American Samoa
+Fa'ausi in American Samoa

 Fa’ausi in American Samoa – Image From The Coconet TV